KenKundert/sshconfig/README.rst

 This causes ports.choose() to return the first port given in the --ports specification if it is given anywhere in the list of available ports given as an argument to choose().
 If the first port does not work, it will try to return the next one given, and so on.
-You are free to specify as many ports as you wish.
 So in this example, port 80 would be returned.
 If -p443,80 were specified, then port 443 would be used.

 You can specify as many ports as you like in a --ports specification, just separate them with a comma and do not add spaces.